 7. Can anyone learn to be more empathetic?

-It’s a skill that improves relationships and emotional connection.
+It’s a skill that strengthens relationships and improves emotional connection.